Escaping The Evil Clown of Alcohol Addiction

 When someone like this discovers alcohol the Evil Clown really sits up and pays attention.

-The clown knows that these people need to be nurtured and cared for because they are easy to hook into the drug.
+The clown knows that these people need to be nurtured and cared for because they are easy to hook to the drug.

 Alcohol gives us overthinkers a tool to stop the craziness of our minds for a brief moment.